 Stash vs. Robinhood: Fees

-Robinhood Gold also offers margin trading to subscribers who pay a $5 monthly fee, which allows margin trading at a 8% interest rate and – as of April 2024 – 5% APY on idle cash.
+Robinhood Gold also offers margin trading to subscribers who pay a $5 monthly fee, which allows margin trading at interest rate between 4.7% and 5.75%, as well as 4% APY on idle cash.
+Both figures are current as of March 2025.

 Stash vs. Robinhood: Services and Features

-Both Robinhood and Stash offer taxable accounts and allow users to invest in a variety of investments.
-Additionally, they both have apps that are compatible with iOS and Android devices.
-However, they do each have some unique features.
+Both Robinhood and Stash offer taxable investment accounts and provide access to a diverse range of investment options.
+Both platforms also feature mobile apps compatible with iOS and Android devices.
+However, each has distinct features that set them apart.

 Stash vs. Robinhood: Online and Mobile Experience